BrandonJew/hapster/README.md

 Instructions for use:

-1. Run as "python datagen.py n output" in terminal
+1. Run as "python datagen.py output" in terminal

-  -"n" = the number of SNPs

-  -"output" = name of output file for generated data (.txt will be concatenated automatically"
+  -"output" = name of output file for generated data (.txt will be concatenated automatically).
+If no argument passed, default will be "output".

+2. The program will prompt the user to enter the number of SNPs and error rate (between 0 and 1).

-2. When completed, "output.txt" will contain the sequencing data and "output_haplotypes.txt" will contain the haplotype sequences.
+3. When completed, "output.txt" will contain the sequencing data and "output_haplotypes.txt" will contain the haplotype sequences.

-Number of reads per SNP is normally distributed with mean of 15, standard dev of 4, and minimum of 1.
-Length of each read is normally distributed with mean of 4, standard dev of 2, and minimum of 2.
+Number of reads per SNP is normally distributed with mean of 10, standard dev of 2, and minimum of 7.
+Length of each read is normally distributed with mean of 5, standard dev of 0.05, and minimum of 5.
 These values are somewhat arbitrary and can be changed within datagen.py.
-However, the minimum values are the least that is required for Hapster to successfully assemble the haplotype.
+However, at least 1 read of length 2 at each position is required for Hapster to successfully assemble the haplotype.

+# Misc

+errortest.py approximates the sequencing error rate from a read matrix given the correct haplotypes.
+For test purposes.

 # TODO
-1. Update datagen to produce test data with variable sequencing errors

-2. Determine the error rate threshold for hapache
+1. Determine the error rate threshold for hapache

+2. Compare hapache to some baseline.
+Considering HASH (Bansal et al., 2008) or HapCut (Bansal and Bafna, 2008).

-3. Write a haplotype assembler for multiple chromosomes
+3. Write a haplotype assembler for multiple chromosomes and associated data generator